2nil-web/webapp/webapp_tutorial.md

 <p align="center"><img src="tutorial/second_app-chrome.png"><br/>Second app under Chrome</p>
 <p align="center"><img src="tutorial/second_app-firefox.png"><br/>Second app under Firefox</p>

-But this may not always be the case, especially when using the webapp "extended local features", like reading or writing on the local filesystem ...
+But it would not always be the case, notably when using the webapp "local objects", like app, fs ...

 ## Afterwards